Spring Byington: Stage

-Films, radio and television
+Films, radio, and television

 In her last years on Broadway, Byington began work in films.
 The first was a short film titled Papa's Slay Ride (1930), performing the role of Mama, and the second role, and better known, was in Little Women (1933) as Marmee, with Katharine Hepburn as her daughter Jo.
 For MGM, she played Midshipman Roger Byam's (Franchot Tone) mother in Mutiny on the Bounty (1935).
 She became a household name during The Jones Family series of films, and continued as a character actress in Hollywood for several years.
-Byington was nominated for the Academy Award for Best Supporting Actress for You Can't Take it with You (1938), which was won by Fay Bainter for Jezebel (in which Byington also had a role as antebellum society matron, Mrs. Kendrick)..
-In 1941, she played “Mrs. Mitchell”, mother to Barbara Stanwyck's star character, in Meet John Doe.
+Byington was nominated for the Academy Award for Best Supporting Actress for You Can't Take it with You (1938), which was won by Fay Bainter for Jezebel (in which Byington also had a role as an antebellum society matron, Mrs. Kendrick)..
+In 1941, she played Mrs. Mitchell, mother to Barbara Stanwyck's star character, in Meet John Doe.

 During World War II, Byington worked in radio, and decided to continue working in this medium, as her film career began to decline after the war.

 In 1951, she appeared in Food for Thought, a 22-minute color film sponsored by Pressure Cooking Institute.

 In 1952, she joined CBS Radio to become the lead role of the widowed Lily Ruskin, in the sitcom December Bride.
-In 1954, the television company Desilu Productions produced a pilot of the show for a sitcom, also starring Byington.
+In 1954, television company Desilu Productions produced a pilot of the show for a sitcom, also starring Byington.
 The pilot was successful, and the new hit sitcom aired in its first two seasons immediately following I Love Lucy.
 December Bride broadcast 156 episodes through 1959.

 Byington appeared with Tab Hunter in a 1960 episode of The Tab Hunter Show.
 She also guest-starred as herself in the CBS sitcom Dennis the Menace, starring Jay North, in the episode titled "Dennis' Birthday" (1961), with character actor Vaughn Taylor also appearing in the segment.

 From 1961 to 1963, Byington was cast as the wise, matronly housekeeper, Daisy Cooper, in the NBC Western series Laramie, starring John Smith and Robert Fuller.
 On Laramie, Daisy serves as a surrogate grandmother to orphaned Mike Williams, played by the child actor Dennis Holmes.

 After Laramie, Byington guest-starred in "Oh, Those Hats!", a 1963 episode of Mister Ed, playing Karen Dooley, an influential Beverly Hills columnist.
 She later appeared as Mrs. Jolly on Dennis Weaver's NBC comedy drama Kentucky Jones, and as wealthy J. Pauline Spaghetti in two episodes of Batman in 1966.
 Her penultimate role before her death from cancer was in 1967, as Larry Hagman's mother on NBC's I Dream of Jeannie.
 Her final role was in 1968 as Mother General on ABC's The Flying Nun, starring Sally Field.